soultecag/external-dns/provider/uszbluecat/README.md

 The Code is under construction.

-No requests are made to any othe components.
+No requests are made to any other components.
 Only log is printed.